mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 -----------------------

 For example, lets say that we have a continuous stream of CSV files coming at us and we want to print out the mean over time.
-We get a new CSV file every once in a while, so we never stop.
+Whenever a new CSV file arrives we need to recompute the mean of the entire dataset.
+If we're clever we keep around enough state so that we can compute this mean without looking back and the rest of our data.
 We can accomplish this by keeping running totals and running counts as follows:

 ```python
 total = 0